-The Steering Committee may investigate a suspected breach of Code of Conduct of any Operational Member or Partner at any time.
-If the Steering Committee is of the opinion that a material breach has occurred, a compliance notice may be served to the member/partner.
+The SC may investigate a suspected breach of the Code of Conduct by any Operational Member or Partner at any time.
+If the SC is of the opinion that a material breach has occurred, a compliance notice may be served to the member / partner.